Yvand/azd-functions-spfx-custom-api/azure-function/README.md

 > [!IMPORTANT]
 > Once the app registration is recreated, you must re-upload the SPFx package (as-is, with no change) to the app catalog, and then re-validate the trust in the API access page (to update it with the new client id).

+## Other known issues

+- Azure Functions Flex Consumption plan is currently in preview, be aware about its [current limitations and issues](https://learn.microsoft.com/azure/azure-functions/flex-consumption-plan#considerations).
+- The Graph resource provider for Bicep is currently [in preview](https://learn.microsoft.com/graph/templates/quickstart-create-bicep-interactive-mode?tabs=CLI)

 ## Cleanup the resources in Azure